coleblackman/TIDENet/README.md

 ![TIDENet](https://user-images.githubusercontent.com/20258533/127727938-ccdee7c5-3582-4c0c-a487-ed6c02af17ac.png)

-TinyML Image Detection on the Edge with neural networks, or TIDENet, is an ASIC written in Verilog using DNNBuilder, the Google SkyWater PDK, OpenLANE, and Caravel.
+TinyML Image Detection on the Edge with neural networks, or TIDENet, is an ASIC accelerator for processing the CIFAR-10 dataset, written in Verilog using DNNBuilder, the Google SkyWater PDK, OpenLANE, and Caravel.
 We plan to demonstrate the use of ASICs as devices capable of full machine learning inference.

 ---